Updated: June 2026

 Similarly, our Subscriber Capacity score uses the same data-based approach.
 Preseem takes in billions of metrics across our customer base and this tells us how subscribers typically behave in a given network and what specific APs should be capable of.
 We’re then able to convert that into a score that tells you how many subscribers you can have on a given AP in the current RF conditions.
 This allows your sales and marketing team to proactively target specific areas where you know you can add more customers.

-Coming Soon: Automatic AP Shaping and Plan Assurance
+Automatic AP Shaping

 We also touched on how Preseem is moving to a multi-access technology approach as our traditionally fixed wireless customers adopt fiber into their networks.
-He also spoke about the goals of making Preseem a layer of network quality assurance that sits atop whatever access technology operators are using.
+He also spoke about the goal of making Preseem a layer of network quality assurance that sits atop whatever access technology operators use.
+Watch the full video below!